DennisLi66/MoviesMan/README.md

 # MoviesMan

+An example of this site is currently deployed on Heroku at https://salty-brushlands-72357.herokuapp.com/.

 MoviesMan is a site meant to store ratings and likes based on the users who make an account with the site. <br>

  Coding Languages Used <br>